Togohogo1-Archive/joshgone-music/docs/additional.md

 ### `speed`

-Talk about how relative time is kept constant here?
+- Talk about how relative time is kept constant here?
+- Also point towards the librubberband warning

 ### `stream_prepend`